Mdo352/Friend-Finder/README.md

 # Friend-Finder
 Compatibility Friend Finder Application
 Complete the 10 survey questions to find out who you are matched with based on you survey responses.
-Your responses are compared with all the members of our database.
+Your responses are compared with every member of our database.

 The deployed version of the application is here:
 [FriendFinder]()